suvradip/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 Sets and gets the export server’s port.

 ### Methods

+**static void SavedExportFiles (string dirPath, ExportCompleteData exportedFiles)** Saves the exported images in the specified folder.

+**static string[] GetExportedFileNames (ExportCompleteData exportedFiles)** Returns the exported file names in a string Array.

 **Exporter Export(ExportConfig config)**
 Exports charts with the specified configurations and returns an Exporter instance.